nculwell/MathStudy/Calculus.md

   Because of its focus on the standard topics without a bunch of fuss over applications, this is currently my preferred reference for anything that it covers.

-- Thompson and Gardner, *Calculus Made Easy* ([Revised](https://smile.amazon.com/Calculus-Made-Easy-Silvanus-Thompson/dp/0312185480))

-  An intuitive introduction to calculus.
-This isn't thorough enough to be a course textbook, but it makes a good companion to a textbook.
-It's for someone who's just beginning calculus.
-The original version (by just Thompson) is in the public domain.
-It's shorter and some people feel that it does a better job of keeping things simple.
-You can get it online here: https://archive.org/details/CalculusMadeEasy

 - Körner, *Calculus for the Ambitious* ([1e](https://smile.amazon.com/dp/1107063922))

   CUP's promotion says, "In a lively and easy-to-read style, Professor Körner uses approximation and estimates in a way that will easily merge into the standard development of analysis.
 By using Taylor's theorem with error bounds he is able to discuss topics that are rarely covered at this introductory level."
 I haven't seen this book in the flesh yet, but it's inexpensive.

-- Shahriari, *Approximately Calculus*

-  This is intended as a second book on calculus.
-It's full of difficult problems that push your theoretical understanding of calculus, approaching the topic in unusual ways.
-It's probably more in line with books like Spivak in its intentions.

 ### Free books